babuchirra12/JavaScriptInterviewQuestions-Answers/jsQA/README.md

 const justiceLeague = ["Superman", "Aquaman", "Batman"];
 delete justiceLeague[1];
 console.log(justiceLeague); // ['Superman', empty, ,'Batman']
-Increase length property: Increasing length property of an array js const justiceLeague = ['Superman', 'Aquaman', 'Batman']; justiceLeague.length = 5; console.log(justiceLeague); // ['Superman', 'Aquaman', 'Batman', empty, empty] ⬆ Back to Top
+Increase length property: Increasing length property of an array js const justiceLeague = ['Superman', 'Aquaman', 'Batman']; justiceLeague.length = 5; console.log(justiceLeague); // ['Superman', 'Aquaman', 'Batman', empty, empty]
 What is the difference between setTimeout, setImmediate and process.nextTick?
 Set Timeout: setTimeout() is to schedule execution of a one-time callback after delay milliseconds.
 Set Immediate: The setImmediate function is used to execute a function right after the current event loop finishes.
 Process NextTick: If process.nextTick() is called in a given phase, all the callbacks passed to process.nextTick() will be resolved before the event loop continues.
 This will block the event loop and create I/O Starvation if process.nextTick() is called recursively.
-⬆ Back to Top

 How do you reverse an array without modifying original array?
 The reverse() method reverses the order of the elements in an array but it mutates the original array.
 Let's take a simple example to demonistrate this case,